kiwangosamson/KSCSTunnel/README.md

 ----------------------

 Bulding under Windows is NOT recommended, since Linux isn't supported.
-Linux needs a correctly built tunhelper.so, and this file can only be created under Linux.
+Linux needs a correctly built tunhelper.so, and this file can only be built under Linux.

-If you still wan't to build the project under Windows:
+If you still want to build the project under Windows:

 - Create an empty file 'tunhelper.so' or copy tunhelper.so from Linux
-- Build project with Visual Studio 2012
+- Build the project with Visual Studio 2012

 Building under Linux
 --------------------

+Execute the following commands:

-- Execute tunhelper_build.so
+- ./tunhelper_build.sh
-- Execute 'xbuild'
+- xbuild